The Writer’s Jungle is designed to teach the homeschooling parent how to teach writing, and is the centerpiece of the Brave Writer program.

 The Writer’s Jungle works for all students, any age.

-This liberating, powerful home-study course comes in a binder format, or as a digital download.
+This liberating, powerful home-study course is a digital download.

-If you prefer support while learning these skills, consider taking The Writer's Jungle Online (our online writing course).
+If you prefer support while learning these skills, consider taking Brave Writer 101: Guided Writing Process (our online writing course, previously called The Writer's Jungle Online).

 Designed for families with children 8-18.
 For younger children, check out our product: Jot It Down!

-Formats: The Writer's Jungle comes in PDF format (suitable for tablets and computers, 260+ pages), or in a sleek three-ring binder, which includes tab dividers for the 20 chapters, and wide margin space for your copious notes.
+Formats: The Writer's Jungle comes in PDF format (suitable for tablets and computers, 260+ pages).

 The Writer's Jungle